Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Constructing Generalized Mercer Kernels

 \section{Constructing Generalized Mercer Kernels}

 \sectionmark{Constructing Generalized Mercer Kernels}

-In this section, we are going to define the generalized Mercer kernels.
-Firstly, we review what the classical Mercer kernels are.
-The Mercer theorem (\cite[Theorem~4.49]{SteinwartChristmann2008}) provides that the continuous symmetric positive definite kernel $K$ defined on a compact space $\Domain$ exists the countable positive eigenvalues
+In this section, we define the generalized Mercer kernels.
+First we review what the classical Mercer kernels are.
+If $K$ is a continuous symmetric positive definite kernel defined on a compact Hausdorff space $\Domain$, then the Mercer theorem (\cite[Theorem~4.49]{SteinwartChristmann2008}) ensures that the kernel $K$ has the absolutely and uniformly convergent representation